Bend Legal Separation Attorney

 Like a divorce, a legal “Judgment of Separation” may establish custody, parenting time, and child support.
 The “Judgment of Separation” may also divide property and debts and establish spousal or partner support.

 This can be a complicated area of the law.
-For more information, please contact Attorney Joseph Harder at Baxter Harder, LLC.
+For more information, please contact the Bend legal separation attorneys at Baxter Harder, LLC by calling (541) 238-9210.